Rikhil09/Leads-Tracker/README.md

 ### Saving Tab Links
 <ol>
   <li>Click on the TabSaver extension icon in your browser.</li>
-  <li>Click the "Save Tab" button to save the URLs of all currently open tab.</li>
+  <li>Click the "Save Tabs" button to save the URLs of all currently open tabs.</li>
 </ol>

 ### Taking Notes